ayoayco/web-component-base/README.md

 [![Package information: NPM license](https://img.shields.io/npm/l/web-component-base)](https://www.npmjs.com/package/web-component-base)
 [![Package information: NPM downloads](https://img.shields.io/npm/dt/web-component-base)](https://www.npmjs.com/package/web-component-base)

-This provides a very minimal base class for creating reactive custom elements easily.

 When you extend the `WebComponent` class for your component, you only have to define the `template` and `properties`.
 Any change in any property value will automatically cause just the component UI to render.